-Ayelet Porzecanski was born in 1973 in Canada to Uruguayan emigrant parents who raised her on the coast of British Columbia.
+Ayelet Porzecanski was born in Canada to Uruguayan emigrant parents who raised her on the coast of British Columbia.
 At age 17, Ayelet entered the University of Toronto where she obtained her Bachelor of Music degree.
 She was a recipient of a Merit Scholarship to further her education at the Manhattan School of Music where she earned her Master of Music degree.

 What followed was a 7-year performance career in a wide range of musical styles - from early music to opera.
 Ayelet has appeared in leading roles in Puccini's "Madamma Butterfly", Mozart's "le Nozze di Figaro" and "Cosi fan tutte" and Rossini's "la Cenerentola".
 She has sung with the New York Philharmonic under the direction of Kurt Masur, recorded major motion picture soundtracks and performed with early music groups, among them Early Music New York, (dir. by Frederick Renz).